 Introduction

-In 2023 the International Olympic Committee (IOC) approved squash for the 2028 Summer Olympics in Los Angeles, a historic milestone in the sport's history.
-This report traces the key milestones in squash's bids, examines why prior attempts failed, profiles the organizations and individuals who drove the campaign, details the current status after the recent decision, and looks at future prospects for squash on the Olympic stage.
+Squash long aspired to join the Olympic Games, and its global community campaigned for inclusion for decades through repeated setbacks.
+In 2023 the International Olympic Committee (IOC) approved squash for the 2028 Summer Olympics in Los Angeles, a historic milestone.
+This report traces the key milestones, why earlier attempts failed, the organizations and individuals behind the campaign, the current status, and future prospects.

 Historical Overview of Squash's Olympic Bids